ingka-group/fastecho/README.md

   according to IKEA week numbering scheme which happens to match the US CDC epiweeks, i.e. Weeks start on Sundays and first WOY contains four days.
 Week ranges from 1 to 53; Jan 01 to Jan 03 of year n might belong to week 52 or 53 of year n-1, and Dec 29 to Dec 31 might belong to week 1 of year n+1.
-- `date.ISODate`: A custom type to unmarshall a date string to a time.Time object
+- `date.ISODate`: A custom type to unmarshal a date string to a time.Time object
 - `stringutils`: Provides a bunch of functions that deal with strings or conversions from strings
 - `timeutils`: Contains functions that deal with time.Time.
 These can be conversions or other utilities